Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Results and Discussion

+the effect of the changing spin magnitudes are absorbed into the coefficient, $K_i$ through their effect on the energy of the system.
+Between different systems, however, the spin length is also permitted to change, leading to different anisotropy constants.
+To demonstrate the effect this might have near an interface, the Mulliken spin projections on the atoms were calculated.
+These are shown in table \ref{tab:Spin-length}.
+In this we see that in all cases the magnitude of the spin in the thin-film limit is smaller than that of the bulk case.
+Given that the exchange bias effect relies most strongly on the interaction of the layers closest to the interfacial boundary, this strongly suggests that the reason for the ``overestimation'' of magnetocrystalline anisotropy energy from density functional theory calculations may be related to the difference between the typically-simulated infinite bulk crystal and the additional effects that are present at heterojunctions.

+The effects of the surface reconstruction may also be seen as the driving mechanism for the asymmetry between the spin magnitudes in the different layers of structure ``c''.
+However, it is also worth noting that the H-passivation layer quenches the spin it is adjacent to (structure ``b''), and the Ta layer has a still larger quenching effect.
+It is also worth noting that this quenching is most strongly present in the interfacial layer.
+This has strong implications for device manufacture, as choosing the capping layer to minimise this quenching will lead to enhanced device performance, as the interfacial atomic layers make the largest contribution to the interaction between adjacent layers in a heterostructure.

+We note that a useful proxy quantity for the degree of charge transfer is electronegativity difference between the ``magnetic'' ion in the active layer and the ions in the seed/capping layers.
+Maximising performance would require a choice of seed/capping layer that will maximise the individual spin on the magnetic ion, or at least not induce significant quenching at the termination layer.
+Which direction of electronegativity mismatch will maximise this spin depends on the occupancy of the d (or f) orbitals on the ``magnetic ion'' in the system; where the occupancy is less than half, a less electronegative /higher Fermi level (electron donating) capping layer will be preferable, whereas when the occupancy is more than half a more electronegative / lower Fermi level (electron withdrawing) capping layer will maximise the interaction.

-It is worth noting that the vacuum spacing was not changed when removing the H-passivation layer for configuration c).
-One potential effect of this in periodic boundary conditions is to apply a dipole field across the system.
-This may explain the anomalously low MAE that is not present in bulk or the H-passivated thin films,
+It is also worth reiterating that the vacuum spacing was not changed when removing the H-passivation layer for configuration ``c''.
+This potentially leads to the introduction of a dipole field across the system as the screening effects of the H are removed.
+This can explain the anomalously low MAE for configuration ``c'' that is not present in either bulk MnN or the H-passivated thin films.
+In this case, the applied field acts (as in the case of voltage controlled magnetic anisotropy \cite{VCMA}) to modify the anisotropy.
+Here, we see a reduction in the anisotropy.